 The AICES doctoral program is open to a limited number of extremely well-qualified students with a substantial background in their proposed field of study.

-Bachelor degree holders from Non-EU nations applying for the course-based Master program in Simulation Sciences should file their application by April 15 for admission in winter semester (October).
-The application deadline for Bachelor degree holders from EU nations is July 15.
+Bachelor´s degree holders from Non-EU nations applying for the course-based Master´s program in Simulation Sciences should file their application by March 1.
+The application deadline for Bachelor´s degree holders from EU nations is July 15.
+The Master's program starts in the winter semester (October) only.

 The stipend is tax-free.